ohirichi/favfonts/README.md

 # Favorite Fonts

 Favorite Fonts is a Google Fonts clone built using the Google Fonts API for the Chingu Solo Project.
 Built using REACT and Next.Js.
+Utilizes react-intersection-observer for lazy loading.
+Styling via styled-jsx.

 The live demo for this project is available here at [favfonts](https://favfonts.now.sh/)

 It addresses the following requirements from the Chingu Tier 3 Favorite Fonts Project: